nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 RMSE F7 : 0.9559942436130704

 Note that the RMSE for F7 is quite large due to the rapid growth and overlap of bounding boxes predicted from the algorithm for the end of a season of peak period.

-# Data Copyright :

-(Very Important!)
-The image data is solely owned and distributed by Digite Inc. and any usage could lead to severe voilations of company's copyright.
-For usage contact Digite Inc. (https://www.digite.com/)